Liz Claiborne Logo

 Liz stepped down as the company’s president in 1990 and as chairwoman of the board in 1992.
 Despite her departure, the business continued to grow and expand.

 In the 1990s and early 2000s, the company acquired several popular brands, including Lucky Brand Jeans (1999), Juicy Couture (2003), and Kate Spade (2007).
-These acquisitions significantly expanded the company’s portfolio and allowed it to tap into new markets.
+These acquisitions significantly expanded the company’s portfolio and enabled it to enter new markets.

 A sad event in 2006 was Claiborne’s passing.
-Though she had long since stepped away from the day-to-day operations, her death was a major loss for the fashion world.
+Although she had long since stepped away from day-to-day operations, her death was a major loss to the fashion world.

-2007, the business began restructuring, selling, or closing several brands.
+In 2007, the business began restructuring by selling or closing several brands.
 This trend continued over the following years as the company focused on its most profitable divisions.

 A pivotal moment came in 2012 when the company changed its name from Liz Claiborne Inc. to Fifth & Pacific Companies, Inc., reflecting its decision to focus on its three main brands: Kate Spade, Lucky Brand, and Juicy Couture.